 Also, by limiting the activation to the point of capture, it ensures that the stabilisation group is centred within the barrel, therefore offering the maximum degree of stabilisation.

-The EOS R7 and EOS R10 both have the option of a new Scene Mode named Panning Mode.
+Some cameras, including the EOS R6 Mark II, EOS R8, EOS R7, EOS R50, EOS R10 and EOS R100, when you use a compatible lens, have the option of a Scene Mode named Panning Mode.
 Whereas IS Mode 2 deactivates horizontal stabilisation when you're panning horizontally (as you usually would), the Panning Scene Mode can detect the subject you're following and activate horizontal correction when needed in addition to vertical to help keep the subject framed as desired.

 Hybrid IS